Project Information

 Key Benefits

-Carbon abatement & sequestration to mitigate climate change
+Carbon abatement and sequestration to contribute to climate change mitigation

 Protection of native vegetation and habitat